mikemccracken/glance-simplestreams-sync-charm/README.md

 config setting), it will attempt to contact keystone and glance and start a sync every minute until a successful sync occurs.

+The charm can optionally also send sync transfer status messages via a rabbitmq exchange, if it is provided with an amqp relation to a rabbitmq-server charm.

 # Requirements

 This charm requires a juju relation to Keystone.
 It also requires a